Skip to main content

 Average Sunshine: 171 hours of sunshine

-August - The Best Month to Get Married for the Family-Friendly Summer Weddings
+August - The Best Wedding Month for Family-Friendly Weddings

 August is the most popular month to get married with more than 20,000 weddings taking place, accounting for just over 15% of all 2023 weddings.
 It's the month most associated with summer, meaning couples who are dreaming of a summer wedding in the UK often have August as their number one month.
 There's also a bank holiday at the end of the month, suiting three-day weddings perfectly!

-August, of course, is renowned for it's gorgeous sunny temperatures - much like June and July - making it perfect for a sunny outdoor wedding.
-We're talking outdoor wedding games, al-fresco wedding cocktails and a picture-perfect outdoor wedding ceremony with a gorgeous wedding arch - just sublime!
+- August, of course, is renowned for its gorgeous sunny temperatures - much like June and July - making it perfect for a sunny outdoor wedding.

-Similar to late July, August will see many of your wedding guest planning holidays and summer trips so make sure you get your invitations out nice and early to avoid disappointment.
+- Similar to late July, August will see many of your wedding guests planning holidays and summer trips so make sure you get your invitations out nice and early to avoid disappointment.

 August Weather: UK Averages